Faster Algorithmic Quantum and Classical Simulations by Corrected Product Formulas: Correctors for standard product formulas

 \subsection{Correctors for PF2}

-We now develop several correctors for PF2 in \cref{eq:PF2}.
-PF2 has time-reversal symmetry in the sense that $S_2(\lambda)S_2(-\lambda)=\id$.
-This symmetry of PF2 is crucial in developing a high-order product formula, and we preserve it in developing correctors for PF2.
+The PF2 in \cref{eq:PF2} has time-reversal symmetry in the sense that $S_2(\lambda)S_2(-\lambda)=\id$.
+This symmetry is crucial in developing a high-order product formula, and we preserve it in developing correctors for PF2.
+We begin with a symplectic corrector.
+The kernel of PF2 is